gildas-lormeau/zip.js/BENCHMARKS.md

-npm install              # jszip, fflate, archiver (zip.js is used from the repository) npm run corpus           # generate the datasets under .corpus/ node bench.js            # the head-to-head tables: compress, decompress, disk streaming node bench-backends.js   # the parallelism and codec-backend table node bench-codecs.js     # the codecs alone, sorted by output size node bench-aes.js        # the AES engines; also: bun bench-aes.js, deno run -A bench-aes.js node bench-runtimes.js   # the runtime tables; also: bun bench-runtimes.js, deno run -A bench-runtimes.js
+npm install              # jszip, fflate, archiver (zip.js is used from the repository) npm run corpus           # generate the datasets under .corpus/ node bench.js            # the head-to-head tables: compress, decompress, disk streaming node bench-backends.js   # the concurrent add() and backends table node bench-codecs.js     # the codecs alone, sorted by output size node bench-aes.js        # the AES engines; also: bun bench-aes.js, deno run -A bench-aes.js node bench-runtimes.js   # the runtime tables; also: bun bench-runtimes.js, deno run -A bench-runtimes.js